MiSTer-devel/Minimig-AGA_MiSTer/README.md

 ## Usage

+### Screen adjustment
+Adjustment is initiated from OSD menu.
+Keyboard control:
+* Cursor keys - top/left corner.
+* ALT+Cursor keys - bottom/right corner.
+* Enter - finish and store position.
+* Backspace - reset do default.
+* Esc - cancel and finish.

+Positions are saved in the configuration file.
+Up to 64 different resolutions can be adjusted.

 ### Hardware
 To use this minimig core on the MiST board, you will at the minimum need an SD/SDHC card, formatted with the FAT32 filesystem, an USB keyboard and a compatible monitor / TV.
 Joysticks & mouse can be emulated on the keyboard.
 You will probably want to attach a set of speakers of headphones, a real Amiga or USB mouse and a real Amiga joystick or an USB gamepad.
 The MiST board is needed too, of course ;)